 Telematics solutions can also be perceived as extended GPS tracking resolutions.
-This empowers fleet managers to keep tab on vehicles, calculate fuel consumption, monitor driver behaviour and organize vehicle maintenance.
-Wireless (telematics) devices in conjunction with other adopted technologies (hardware) collect and transmit data from an asset / vehicle back to a platform where this information (software) can be retrieved.
+This empowers fleet managers to keep tab on vehicles, calculate fuel consumption, monitor driver behavior and organize vehicle maintenance.
+Wireless (telematics) devices in conjunction with other adopted technologies (hardware) collect and transmit data from an asset/vehicle back to a platform where this information (software) can be retrieved.

 Telematics for vehicles

 Your car will now proffer information to insurance companies and help decide on its premium.
-It’ll keep tabs on any dangerous manoeuvres executed by you over a period of time and furnish authorities mandatory information in case of an accident.
+It’ll keep tabs on any dangerous maneuvers executed by you over a period of time and furnish authorities with mandatory information in case of an accident.

 Telematics is a technique of tracking a vehicle.
-Through a combination of GPS system and on-board diagnostics we can record or map where exactly a vehicle is and how fast it is traveling.
+Through a combination of GPS systems and onboard diagnostics, we can record or map where exactly a vehicle is and how fast it is traveling.
 This can be cross-referenced with how it is behaving internally.